The Hitman’s Cookbook

 One first job.
 What could go wrong?

-THE HITMAN’S COOKBOOK is a feature film screenplay by Gabriel Dowrick and Ben Phelps.
-The screenplay was a semi-finalist in the prestigious screenwriting competition at Austin Film Festival 2011 and a finalist in the acclaimed international competition, Script Pipeline 2012.
-We’re currently at the pre-production stage of financing production.
+THE HITMAN’S COOKBOOK is a feature film screenplay by Ben Phelps and Gabriel Dowrick.
+The screenplay was a semi-finalist in the prestigious screenwriting competition at Austin Film Festival and a finalist in the acclaimed international competition, Script Pipeline.

-Check out the teaser clipomatic.
+Check out the 2-minute teaser.
 Freshly baked!
-If you like the teaser, you’ll love the film we want to make:
+If you like this sizzle reel, you’ll love the film we want to make.

 SYNOPSIS IN A NIBBLE